-Gender pay gap
+Gender pay gap Report 2024

-Report 2022

-Our vision

-is to create 'Great places, great services and great tomorrows.'
+Our vision is to create 'Providing quality homes and services for better futures.'

-As Futures Housing Group employs more than 250 people, we are required to publish details of our gender pay gap based on our 5 April 2022 payroll figures.

 Futures is an innovative business which provides more than 10,000 affordable homes throughout the East Midlands.
 We own a commercial development company and co-own a further education provider.
 What is the gender pay gap?

 The gender pay gap is a measure of difference between male and female earnings expressed as a percentage of male earnings.
 It's a legal requirement for UK companies with 250 or more employees to publish their gender pay gap data.
 What is the difference between the gender pay gap and equal pay?
 The pay gap isn't the same as equal pay.
 Equal pay is when a man and women who do the same job are paid the same.
 The gender pay gap is the measure of difference between the average hourly earnings for men and women, regardless of their roles in the organisation.
-Here at Futures Housing Group What our data shows 35% of our full-time equivalent employees are female ofour full-time equivalent employees are male
+Here at Futures Housing Group What our data shows 38% of our full-time equivalent employees are female.

 Our overall split, including part-time employees, is 43% female and 57% male.

-UK mean average gender pay gap in 2022 (based on ONS.gov.uk)
+UK mean average gender pay gap in 2023 (based on ONS.gov.uk)

+-5.06 %

-Our mean average gender pay gap Hourly rate of pay
+Our mean average gender pay gap

+Hourly rate of pay

-Pay gap, mean and median This is the difference in hourly pay of males and females as of 5 April 2022.
+Pay gap, mean and median This is the difference in hourly pay of males and females as of 5 April 2023.
 This is expressed as a percentage of the hourly pay of male relevant employees.
 A positive number shows that men earn more than women; a negative number means the reverse.

-Pay bands The proportion of men and women in each quarter of the quartile bracket
+Pay bands The proportion of men and women in each quarter of the quartile bracket:

 Quartiles

 This shows the percentage of men and women calculated from lowest to highest hourly rate of pay, split into four equal sized groups.
-So, our number of employees in each bracket is around 85.
+So, our number of employees in each bracket is around 87 to 89.
 These graphs show the split of men and women in terms of pay quartiles.
-The results are based on only full-time-equivalent employees, which totals 220 men and 119 women.
+The results are based on only full-time-equivalent employees, which totals 220 men and 134 women.
+Bonus gap Who received bonus pay?

-Bonus gap

-Who received bonus pay?